A guide to CRT photography

 Now let's apply these presets to your image.

 Sharp phosphor patterns can also interfere with "color calibration" by creating negative colors; by default this creates moire, but if you uncheck "clip negative RGB" you get black spots instead.
-To avoid negative colors, we can move the "weak2" effect below "color calibration":
+To avoid negative colors, we can move the "color calibration" effect above our blending operations:

 Now compress history and save your style as "v0d smoothing".
 Make sure to uncheck orientation, and uncheck "raw black/white point" unless you've adjusted it manually.